safe-global/safe-docs/docs/tutorial_tx_service_initiate_sign.md

 Signature is
 `0xc0df6a1b659d56d3d23f66cbd1c483467ea68a428fea7bbbe0a527d43d8681f616af33344035f36c08218718480374dada0fe6cdb266d0182a4225d0e9c227181b`.

 More than one signature (for different owners) can be sent.
-They should be appended and result should be an hex string `0x` prefixed.
+They should be appended and the result should be a hex string `0x` prefixed.
 [More information on Gnosis Safe contract signatures](contracts_signatures).

 Our transaction is complete now:
 ```json